MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-sections-on-form.md

 ### Add sections to a form using drag and drop

 1. Open the form designer to create or edit a form.
 More information: [Create a form](create-and-edit-forms.md#create-a-form) or [Edit a form](create-and-edit-forms.md#edit-a-form)
-2. In the command bar, select **Add control**, or in the left pane, select **Layouts**.
+2. In the command bar, select **Add control**, or in the left pane, select **Components**.
-3. In the **Layouts** pane, select a section control and drag it onto the form preview.
+3. In the **Components** pane, select a section control and drag it onto the form preview.
 As you drag the section on the form preview, you will see drop targets where you can add the section.
 4. Drop the section in the location you want.
 Note the following:
     - Sections can be dropped before or after any existing section.
     - Sections can also be dropped in the empty area within a tab.
 In this case the section will be added in an available space so as to evenly distribute sections across the tab columns.